Upcoming Webinars

 CARB LSI Zero Emissions Forklift

-The California Air Resources Board (CARB) has developed a zero-emission forklift (ZEF) regulation as part of their mobile source strategy.
-The proposed regulation will apply to owners, operators, and lessors of large spark-ignition (LSI) forklifts, as well as forklift and engine manufacturers.
-The regulation establishes phase-out schedules for LSI forklifts and new labeling, reporting, and recordkeeping requirements for forklift fleets.
-CARB will conduct a public hearing on June 27, 2024, to consider the implementation of the proposed ZEF regulation.
+CARB developed a zero-emission forklift (ZEF) regulation as part of their Mobile Source Strategy, which was finalized for adoption as of September 16, 2024.
+The ZEF regulation will apply to owners, operators, and lessors of large spark-ignition (LSI) forklifts, as well as forklift and engine manufacturers.
+The regulation establishes phase-out schedules for LSI forklifts, as well as new labeling, reporting, and recordkeeping requirements for forklift fleets.
+This webinar will cover the basics of rule applicability, the requirements for fleet owners and operators, and the various exemptions and extension provisions specified in the regulation.
+Requirements for forklift manufacturers, dealers, and rental agencies will not be covered in detail.

 CARB LSI Zero Emissions Forklift